 Performance (87/100) / Accessibility (100/100) / SEO (100/100) / Best Practices (100/100)

-Mobile optimization puts the utmost focus on the clarity of the brand.
-To achieve zero layout shift, we opted for full-fidelity font preloading rather than low-bandwidth font simulations.
+Mobile tuning puts the utmost focus on the clarity of the brand.
+To achieve zero layout shift, the architecture utilizes full-fidelity font preloading instead of low-bandwidth font simulations.
 It comes at a cost.

 Above: PageSpeed Insights Mobile Report demonstrating high-performance and accessibility metrics.